This 3-step process will remove urine stains from your mattress in no time!

 - Continue to blot out any liquid.

 - Cover entire area with baking soda.
 Let stand for 8-10 hours.
-(Ideally, you will do this first thing in the morning, as soon as you discover the pee!)
+(Ideally, you will do this first thing in the morning, as soon as you discover the pee on the mattress!)

 - Vacuum up the baking soda.

-- Repeat the process if the stain and odor are not gone to your liking.
-The odor should be completely gone, but you may still have a faint stain.
+- Repeat the process if the urine stain and odor are still on the mattress.
+The odor should be completely gone from the mattress, but you may still have a very faint stain.

 I was very satisfied after using this method to remove urine from the mattress the first time.